-As if the title of senior editor at Serious Eats wasn’t enough, Stella Parks published this book and no doubt ordered new business cards.
-This book saw her collect a slew of acknowledgements including a James Beard Award, and recognition for Best Baking Book of the Year by the Atlantic, the Wall Street Journal, the Chicago Tribune, Bon Appétit, the New York Times, the Washington Post… Full of classic American desserts and backstories of the dessert histories, no wonder it’s a recommended addition to any kitchen library.
+As if the title of senior editor at Serious Eats wasn’t enough for Stella Parks.
+This book saw her collect a slew of acknowledgements including a James Beard Award, and recognition for Best Baking Book of the Year by the Atlantic, the Wall Street Journal, the Chicago Tribune, Bon Appétit, the New York Times, the Washington Post… Full of classic American desserts and backstories, no wonder it’s a recommended addition to any kitchen library.
 Hopefully with more to come, this is the first cookbook by Stella Parks.

 PASTRIES (2012) By Pierre Hermé

 This dessert book holds 100 recipes that show off Hermé’s mastery of technique.
 Not to mention his internationally recognized gift for combining textures and flavors.
 One of the most inventive pastry chefs and chocolatiers around, this collection also includes the history of a number of iconic desserts.
 Other titles from Hermé include Pierre Hermé: Chocolate, Pierre Hermé Macarons: The Ultimate Recipes from the Master Pâtissier, and My Best: Pierre Hermé.

 GRAND LIVRE DE CUISINE: ALAIN DUCASSE’S DESSERTS AND PASTRIES (2002) By Alain Ducasse